Flintridge Preparatory School

-Flintridge Preparatory School, familiarly known as Flintridge Prep or simply Prep, is a coeducational day school for grades 7-12.
+Flintridge Preparatory School, familiarly known as Flintridge Prep, or simply Prep, is a highly ranked coeducational day school for grades 7-12.
 Founded in 1933, it is located in La Cañada Flintridge, California, United States.

 Facilities

-School facilities include a science/cultural center, multiple classroom buildings with labs (renovated in 2014–2015, two computer laboratories, a state-of-the-art two-story library, a performing arts center, a 400-seat auditorium (renovated in 2015), an administration building with faculty offices, and an alumni and development office building.
+School facilities include a science/cultural center, multiple classroom buildings with labs renovated in 2014–2015, a workshop/fabrication lab called the Makerspace, a two-story library, a performing arts center, a 400-seat auditorium, an administration building with faculty offices, and a multi-purpose three-story office building known as the Bachman Collaboration Building (BCB).

-The Chandramohan Library is a two-story library and learning center that includes a computer lab, a classroom for seminars, meeting rooms, space for individual and group study, and a laptop room.
+The Chandramohan Library, renovated in 2025, is a two-story library and learning center with a computer lab, a seminar classroom, meeting rooms, space for individual and group study, and a laptop room.

-The Randall Performing Arts Center includes practice rooms for individuals and groups of musicians, as well as dance rehearsal space.
-Miller Theater is a black-box theater that is used for many of the school's drama performances.

-Athletics facilities include a full-size gymnasium, a six-lane swimming pool, a multi-sport playing field with a softball diamond, and a soccer field.
-Athletics facilities also include a fully equipped weight-training room and a professional training room for injury prevention and rehabilitation.

 Student experience

-Flintridge Prep emphasizes academic engagement, strong relationships between faculty and students, and a variety of student leadership opportunities, including 50+ clubs, a peer counseling program, an outdoor education program, and a student-run government called Student Senate.

-Seniors participate in a series of culminating projects, including independent study projects, in which they study with a faculty or community member of their choice in their final semester of school.
-Roughly a third of students participate in Independent Studies.
-Altogether more than 80% of seniors participate in an end-of-year presentation of their research.

-Beginning in 8th grade, students begin an integrated leadership program, which culminates in 95% of students taking leadership roles in their final year of high school.
-The school also has STEAM and robotics programs, as well as a Student Community Impact Council, which fosters meaningful service impact in the local, regional and international community.

 More than 50% of students participate in performing arts, and two-thirds of high school students participate in one of the school's 13 varsity sports.